 You are now ready to build your hierarchy downward from your Root Tags.
-Tags should get more specific as they proceed down the hierarchy.Note: by default, nests have Form-based Tagging mode on, meaning you have the option to configure Questions and Answers alongside standard tags in order to collect data.
+Tags should get more specific as they proceed down the hierarchy.
+Since all nests have Form-based Tagging mode on by default, you have the option to configure Questions and Answers under root tags alongside standard tags in order to collect data.